Community Engaged Scholars

 Triple Major in Political Science, Policy Studies and Modern Foreign Languages

-Through his hard work and determination, Zachary has played a key role in strengthening La Casita’s programming efforts.
-Reflecting on his experience, Zach says, “Working at La Casita Cultural Center has so far been a super enriching experience.
-I not only get to experience the behind the scenes and inner workings of how a non profit is run but I also get the opportunity to engage with the Latino community of Syracuse through various media.”
+Through his hard work and determination, Zachary played a key role in strengthening La Casita’s programming efforts.
+Reflecting on his experience, Zach shared, “Working at La Casita Cultural Center was a super enriching experience.
+I not only got to experience the behind-the-scenes and inner workings of how a nonprofit is run, but I also had the opportunity to engage with the Latino community of Syracuse through various media.”

 Raymond Beacom ’25